-- 🧭 The majority of WOSR varieties are tolerant to low temperatures during winter.
-However, this tolerance is strongly correlated with the stage of development of the plant before winter. - 🧭 To obtain optimum frost tolerance, an oilseed rape plant needs to be well established, without stem elongation (an important criterion when choosing a variety). - 7 Plant check-up.
+- The majority of WOSR varieties are tolerant to low temperatures during winter.
+However, this tolerance is strongly correlated with the stage of development of the plant before winter. - 7 To obtain optimum frost tolerance, an oilseed rape plant needs to be well established, without stem elongation (an important criterion when choosing a variety). - Plant check-up.
 Stronger plant establishment means higher tolerance.
 The goal is to obtain a biomass of 45 g/plant (>1.2 kg/m2), the main root with a length of 15 cm and a diameter of approximately 8 cm.

-RESTART OF VEGETATION: SECURING YIELD
+4 RESTART OF VEGETATION: SECURING YIELD

-- determined at this time.
-Hybrid technology offers a high branching capacity that secures yield. - \emptyset To create favourable conditions for branching, it is important to ensure sufficient nitrogen nutrition just before the be split into 2-3 applications.
+- After winter, the restart of vegetation is another important period in the oilseed rape lifecycle.
+Branching capacity is determined at this time.
+Hybrid technology offers a high branching capacity that secures yield. - To create favourable conditions for branching, it is important to ensure sufficient nitrogen nutrition just before the restart of vegetation.
+Evaluation is crucial (for reasons of economy as well as efficiency) and the nitrogen input should be split into 2-3 applications.

-FLOWERING: PROTECTING YIELD POTENTIAL
+5 FLOWERING: PROTECTING YIELD POTENTIAL